Cray-HPE/docs-sat/docs/uninstall_and_downgrade.md

    Deleted sat-2.2.10 from product catalog.
    ```

-## Activate: Switch Between SAT Versions
+## Downgrade: Switch Between SAT Versions

 This procedure can be used to downgrade the active version of SAT.

 ### Prerequisites

-- Only versions 2.2 or newer of SAT can be activated.
-Older versions must be activated manually.
+- Only versions 2.2 or newer of SAT can be switched.
+Older versions must be switched manually.
 - CSM version 1.2 or newer must be installed, so that the `prodmgr` command is available.

 ### Procedure